Leading School Transformation

 Dr Miranda Jefferson

 Dr Miranda Jefferson is co-founder and innovative practice leader of 4C Transformative Learning and has been involved in leading innovation in schools for over 20 years.
 She leads programs, initiatives and research in curriculum reform, educational change and school transformation in several schools.
 Miranda has taught curriculum learning and teacher professional practice in the Education Faculty at the University of Sydney, and has been on the Arts Curriculum advisory board for ACARA.
+Miranda is a Teaching Educator with the Catholic Education Office Parramatta Diocese.

 PROGRAM DATES & COSTS